l1chris/wettr/README.md

 ## 📦 Installation

-You can install with with pip:
+You can install with pip:

 ```bash
 pip install .